metomi/rose/sphinx/tutorial/cylc/runtime/introduction.rst

               :align: center
               :scale: 75%

-      * Try pressing the pause button which is found in the top left-hand corner of the GUI.
+      * Try pressing the "Pause" button which is found in the top left-hand corner of the GUI.

       * Try right-clicking on a task.
 From the context menu you could try:

-        * "Triger (run now)"
+        * "Trigger (run now)"
         * "Reset State"